TanukiSharp/MinimalNugetServer/readme.md

 This is a minimal implementation of a NuGet server.

-It supports API v2 for most of usages with Visual Studio package manager (search packages, find package versions, etc...) and it also support v3 with `dotnet restore` only, not Visual Studio support for v3 APIs.
+It supports API v2 for most of usages with `dotnet restore` and Visual Studio package manager (search packages, find package versions, etc...), and it also supports v3 with `dotnet restore` only, no Visual Studio support for v3 APIs.

 It basically works the same as if you were using a shared folder as package source.
 Thus, all `.nupkg` files in the root directory (and sub directories) are treated as a flat collection of package file.